Daily spend limit account

 }

-The account needs to implement the IAccount interface and inherits the SpendLimit contract we just created.
-Since we are building an account with signers, we should also have EIP1271 implemented.
+The account implements the IAccount interface and inherits the SpendLimit contract we just created.
+Since we are building an account with signers, we should also implement EIP1271open in new window.

 // SPDX-License-Identifier: MIT